MrHuxu/dotfiles/neovim/README.md

 2. Put `init.lua` to the directory `~/.config/nvm/`

-4. Open nvim and execute the command `:PackerInstall`
+4. Open nvim and  follow the tutorial